mirzakazem/PageRank_withJava/README.md

 - get the sum of deadends values from r0 then normalize it by n.
 - compute the first part of the r1 formula, for each value of the sparse matrix: r1 = r1 + (r0 * value)
 - compute he seconf part of the r1 formula, for each value of the r1 : r1= ((r1 + sum of deanends) * Beta) + ((1-Beta)/n))
+- switch the pointer of r1 and r0 ( in each iteration r0 in the source and r1 is the destination)

 ### final step, print result: